 Provisional License Application.
 The provisional license application shall consist of the three sections of the application, the Application of Intent, Background Check, and Management and Operations Profile.

-An applicant may submit a provisional license application within 12 months of the date of the applicant's precertification approval pursuant to 935 CMR 500.101(2)(c)(4).
+An applicant may submit a provisional license application within 12 months of the date of the applicant's pre-certification approval pursuant to 935 CMR 500.101(2)(c)(4).

 If there has been a material change of circumstances after the submission of these sections as part of the Pre-certification Application, the applicant shall revise this information and attest in a form and manner determined by the Commission.